IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Builtin Users
 -------------

 Builtin users are known as "Username/Email and Password" users in the :doc:`/user/account` of the User Guide.
-Dataverse stores a password (encrypted, of course) for these users, which differs from "remote" users such as Shibboleth or OAuth users where the password is stored elsewhere.
+The Dataverse installation stores a password (encrypted, of course) for these users, which differs from "remote" users such as Shibboleth or OAuth users where the password is stored elsewhere.
 See also :ref:`auth-modes` section of Configuration in the Installation Guide.
-It's a valid configuration of Dataverse to not use builtin users at all.
+It's a valid configuration of a Dataverse installation to not use builtin users at all.

 Create a Builtin User
 ~~~~~~~~~~~~~~~~~~~~~